 What is a footprint?

 A footprint is a unique identifier that is on all blogs, such as the owner or an outbound link pattern (e.g. links only to your websites).
 To avoid the latter SEOs also link their PBNs to other low authority sites that are not direct competitors to the primary site.
 In addition a start of authority (SOA) record is shown in DNS reports and displays a “hotmaster” email address.
-When you use the cPanel this normally uses the email address which you registered the account with.
+When you use the cPanel this normally uses the email address you registered the account with.

 What does Google think about PBN’s?